 Even with 301 redirects in place, you’ll need to create a new site within Google Webmaster Tools for the HTTPS site.
 Make sure the new URLs are updated in XML sitemaps and re-submitted to Google and Bing webmaster tools to ensure the new URLs are indexed as quickly as possible.

-There is a guide to moving your website to HTTPS on the Google Webmaster Tools help pages which provides a step by step checklist to help you switch to HTTPS.
+There is a guide to moving your website to HTTPS or SSL on the Google Webmaster Tools help pages which provides a step by step checklist to help you switch to HTTPS.
 Another good resource to consider is provided by Yoast, based on their experiences moving their website to HTTPS/SSL.